tserversbfs/Muximux/README.md

 The changes I have made to the git are for me and my site.
 I am NOT a php programmer.
 Obviously.
 Many changes I made are hardcoded into the actual php files as I am not able to add them into a configureation file.
-Synopsys of changes: (more or less)
+Synopsis of changes: (more or less)
 1: Index.php  - Replaced the rssfeed section on the left.
           - Added the 'warning_object' section on the right.
 More later.
 2: muximux.php  - Added the ability to stack custom muximux menus